lab-brussels-1/Group-3-separation-of-concerns-starter/planning/README.md

 ## General info

 build a small project from scratch using the separation-of-concerns-starter.
-A simple contact list website, in which the user will be able to add contact, remove contact and edit contact from the list.
+A simple contact list website, in which the user will be able to add contact, remove con tact and edit contact from the list.

 ## Screenshots